 Line a heavy large baking sheet with parchment paper.
 Set aside.

+Roll out the dough to a 9-inch-diameter round.
+Transfer the dough to the prepared baking sheet.
 Using your fingers, make indentations all over the dough.
 Brush the dough with butter, then bake until the crust is crisp and pale golden brown, about 20 minutes.
 Immediately spread the Nutella over the pizza then top with the chocolate chips, M&M's, pretzels and marshmallows.
 Bake just until the chocolate begins to melt, about 1 minute.

 Yield: 8 wedges